-- 3 Response WHD will reach out to the Internal Revenue Service to explore opportunities for joint outreach to workers.
+3 Response WHD will reach out to the Internal Revenue Service to explore opportunities for joint outreach to workers.
 WHD appreciates the seriousness of the adverse consequences to workers who are misclassified as independent contractors.
 Again, thank you for the opportunity to comment on the draft report.
-Sincerely, Rdowld Fin Shelby Hallmark Acting Assistant Secretary
+Sincerely, Rdovel Shelby Hallmark Acting Assistant Secretary

-U.S. Department of Labor

-Assistant Secretary for Occupational Safety and Health Washington, D.C.
-20210

-JUL 1 4 2009

-Mr. Andrew Sherrill, Director Education, Workforce and Income Security

-Mr. Michael Brostek, Director Tax Issues Strategic Issues Team

-United States Government Accountability Office 441 G Street, N. W. Washington, D.C.
-20548

-Dear Messrs.
-Sherrill and Brostek:

-The Occupational Safety and Health Administration (OSHA) appreciates the opportunity to review and comment on your draft report entitled Employee Misclassification: Improved Coordination, Outreach and Targeting Could Better Ensure Detection and Prevention.

-The OSH Act requires all employers to maintain a safe and healthful workplace.
-It is the employer's responsibility to ensure the health and safety of the workers as the employer has direct control of the workplace and the actions of the employees who work there.
-Consequently, misclassification of employees as contingent workers generally will not result in an employer responsible for OSHA violations escaping citation.

-Nonetheless, OSHA understands the serious ramifications workers face in lost protections and benefits due to misclassification.
-OSHA is committed to working closely with the Administrator of the Wage and Hour Division to enhance the exchange of information on this issue and improve protections afforded workers.

-Again, thank you for the opportunity to respond to GAO's draft report.

-Sincerely,

-ordan Barab

-Acting Assistant Secretary
+U.S. Department of Labor Assistant Secretary for Occupational Safety and Health Washington, D.C.
+20210 JUL 1 4 2009 A LEAST Mr. Andrew Sherrill, Direct Education, Workforce and Income Security tor Mr. Michael Brostek, Direc Tax Issues Strategic Issues Team tor United States Government A 441 G Street, N. W. Washington, D.C.
+20548 Accountability Office Dear Messrs.
+Sherrill and Br rostek: to review and comment on y d Health Administration (OSHA) appreciates the our draft report entitled Employee Misclassific treach and Targeting Could Better Ensure Deternation of the second states and ation has direct control of the worl Consequently, misclassificat ployers to maintain a safe and healthful workpression of the workers as the health and safety of the workers as the safety of the employees who we would be actions of the employees who we would be action of employees as contingent workers generated workers and the violations escaping citation. the employer with the Administrator of the ands the serious ramifications workers face in l to misclassification.
+OSHA is committed to w Wage and Hour Division to enhance the exch improve protections afforded workers. orking closely Again, thank you for the oppo ortunity to respond to GAO's draft report.
+Sincerely, Jordan Barab Acting Assistant Secretary · х.